 Like humans, batteries function best at room temperature.
 Warming a dying battery in a mobile phone or flashlight in our jeans might provide additional runtime due to improved electrochemical reaction.
 This is likely also the reason why manufacturers prefer to specify batteries at a toasty 27°C (80°F).
-While operating a battery at elevated temperatures will improve performance momentarily, prolonged exposure will shorten life.
+Operating a battery at elevated temperatures improves performance but prolonged exposure will shorten life.

 As all drivers in cold countries know, a warm battery cranks the car engine better than a cold one.
 Cold temperature increases the internal resistance and lowers the capacity.
 A battery that provides 100 percent capacity at 27°C (80°F) will typically deliver only 50 percent at –18°C (0°F).
 The momentary capacity-decrease differs with battery chemistry.

 All batteries achieve optimum service life if used at 20°C (68°F) or slightly below.
 If, for example, a battery operates at 30°C (86°F) instead of a more moderate lower room temperature, the cycle life is reduced by 20 percent.
 At 40°C (104°F), the loss jumps to a whopping 40 percent, and if charged and discharged at 45°C (113°F), the cycle life is only half of what can be expected if used at 20°C (68°F).
 (See also BU-808: How to Prolong Lithium-based Batteries.)

-The performance of all batteries drops drastically at low temperatures; however the elevated internal resistance will cause some warming effect because of efficiency loss during use.
+The performance of all batteries drops drastically at low temperatures; however, the elevated internal resistance will cause some warming effect because of efficiency loss during use.
 At –20°C (–4°F) most batteries stop functioning.
-Although NiCd can go down to –40°C (-40°F), the permissible discharge is only 0.2C (5-hour rate), Specialty Li-ion can operate to a temperature of –40°C, but only at a reduced discharge rate; charging at this temperature is out of question.
+Although NiCd can go down to –40°C (–40°F), the permissible discharge is only 0.2C (5-hour rate).
+Specialty Li-ion can operate to a temperature of –40°C but only at a reduced discharge rate; charging at this temperature is out of the question.
 With lead acid there is the danger of the electrolyte freezing, which can crack the enclosure.
-Lead acid freezes more easily with a low charge when the specific gravity of the electrolyte is more like water than when fully charged.
+Lead acid freezes quicker with a low charge when the specific gravity is more like water than when fully charged.